-- 6.1.
-Following initial concerns, raised by the parents or the teacher, and reported to the SENCO on the SEND Record of Concern, there will be a graduated approach to provision.
-This will consist of: - a) Monitoring, where class teachers are responsible for differentiating the curriculum and needs are being assessed/ observed for further next steps. - b) SEND Support where the school is able to provide 1:1 or small group support to meet the child's needs: - Wave 1 (support in class by teacher/ TA) Interventions are shown on termly Class Provision Maps - Wave 2 (SENCo support) Interventions are indicated on termly Individualised Provision Maps - Wave 3 (External professionals such as Speech and Language Therapy, Occupational Therapy, Educational Psychologist Assessments).
-Interventions are indicated on Termly Individual Provision Maps. - c) Education and Health Care Plan (EHCP) (formerly a Statement of Special Needs) with close liaison with the Local Authority and NHS professionals such as CAMHS, Child Development Services. - 6.2.
-Children identified in the graduated approach will be placed on the SEND support list following consultation with parents.
+- 6.2.
+Children identified in the graduated approach will be placed on the SEND Register, following consultation with parents.
 All interventions will follow the Assess-Plan-Do-Review model to ensure the effectiveness of strategies and interventions. - 6.3.
-Children Highlighted for Monitoring may include: - Pupils who may need short term interventions to remove barriers and make expected progress e.g. small group work, reading group - Pupils who have been identified as possible SEND (future SEN provision may be necessary) - Pupils who have recently been removed from SEND provision - Pupils who may have difficulty accessing the curriculum due to emotional, behavioural and/or medical problems. - 6.4.
-A differentiated curriculum will be determined and delivered by the class teacher.
-It is the task of the subject coordinators and SENDCo to ensure, through liaison with class teachers, that a range of different approaches and resources are available for children whom we are concerned about.
-Within the timetable there is an opportunity for the Learning Support Teacher, Teaching Assistant and other teachers to provide small group work for Maths and English for EYFS & Years 1-6 as the need arises, for example: - In-class support, - Reading groups,

-- Spelling /phonic groups. - 6.5.
-The SENDCo and all staff teaching the child should be notified by the class teacher that the child has been identified as having difficulties and is being monitored.
-Class teachers are responsible and accountable for the progress and development of children in their class.
-The first response to concerns should be high quality teaching targeted at their areas of weakness.
+Children Highlighted for Monitoring may include: - Pupils who may need short term interventions to remove barriers and make expected progress e.g. small group work, reading groups - Pupils who have been identified as possible SEND (future SEND provision may be necessary) - Pupils who have recently been removed from SEND provision - Pupils who may have difficulty accessing the curriculum due to emotional, behavioural and/or medical problems. - 6.4.
+Adaptive teaching and learning strategies will be assessed and delivered by the class teacher.
+It is the task of the subject coordinators and SENDCo to ensure, through liaison with class teachers, that a range of adapted approaches and resources are available for relevant pupils.
+Appropriate deployment of staff will ensure interventions are timetabled, which may involve the class teacher, teaching assistant, SENDCo and possibly, external professionals.
+This support and its effectiveness will be summarised for some in reviewed and triangulated Individual Provision Maps.
+Interventions within the EYFS & Years 1-6 will be encapsulated in Class Provision Maps. - In-class support, small group interventions - Reading groups, - Spelling /phonic groups. - Occupational Therapy - Speech and Language Therapy - 6.5.
+The SENDCo and all staff teaching the pupil will collaborate to validate their next steps, which are clearly communicated and triangulated with parents.
+Class teachers are responsible and accountable for the progress and development of children in their class (SEND Code of Practice).
+The first response to concerns should be high quality teaching targeted at their areas of need.
 Planning will be directly targeted towards achieving agreed outcomes. - 6.6.
 In order to ensure that every pupil has the opportunity to benefit from and access the curriculum, adaptations and adjustments around the curriculum and teaching and learning environment will be considered and implemented.
-This might include, for example, the adaptation of teaching resources and staffing; using recommended aids such as laptops, coloured overlays, visual timetables, larger font, widget resources, assistive technology, etc. Teaching is differentiated to allow for longer processing time, reading instructions aloud, different learning styles, etc. - 6.7.
-Additional support for learning: Teaching assistants are trained to deliver support, including EAL.
+This might include, for example, the adaptation of teaching resources and staffing; using recommended aids such as laptops, coloured overlays, visual timetables, larger font, widget resources, assistive technology, etc. Agreed access arrangements with, for example, time allowance for longer processing time, reading instructions aloud, and providing movement breaks, will be implemented for inclusive purposes.

+6.7.
+Additional support for learning: Teachers and teaching assistants receive regular training to deliver SEND support.
 They are also trained to support phonics work using the 'Read, Write, Inc' scheme and advance pupils literacy skills using the Lexia program.
 All classroom assistants will support pupils in small groups where necessary.
 Pupils with an EHCP may require a 1:1 Learning Support Assistant to ensure that they can access the curriculum and meet their outcomes.
-When necessary pupils will receive occupational therapy or speech and language intervention at school.
+When necessary, pupils will receive occupational therapy or speech and language intervention at school.
 This support will be delivered by outside agencies who will work with the pupils within school.